1– What are the requirements to enroll in the Post Professional DPT program?

 8- What is the cost of the program?

 Scholarships are available for SUPT alumni, SUPT clinical instructors, employees of Valley Health Systems, Inova Health Systems, and West Virginia University Hospital- East.
 Contact Janine Hatch for details.

 9- How do I apply?

-Prospective students must submit a completed graduate application for admission, an application fee, transcripts from all institutions attended, and a copy of their US physical therapy license.
-Non-US education physical therapists must also submit documentation of work experience in the US (at least 6 months) and an academic credential evaluation.
+Prospective students must submit a completed graduate application for admission, an application fee, transcripts from all institutions attended, and a copy of their US or Canadian physical therapy license, and documentation of a minimum of 1 year US or Canadian -based employment as a PT.
+Non-US educated physical therapists must also submit an academic credential evaluation.
 Visit the Admissions site for more information regarding application requirements, deadlines, and to access the online application.